You chat with friends online. You study online. You game online. Could you actually go to school online?

 Not so long ago, images of old brick buildings dominated the idea of a college campus.
 That’s now changing, and fast.
 As schools take advantage of ever-increasing technology, the classroom is becoming a much larger domain — one that extends well beyond a single building, letting more and more students take advantage of online learning opportunities.

 Now, students can find classrooms in their laptop computers.
 Flip open your phone, and you can ask your professors a question about a textbook.
 Click a button and you’re watching a full lecture, taped and recorded for your convenience.
-This is the amazing new world of online college degree programs.
+This is the amazing new world of online college colleges.

 The online degree program advantage